karledurante/secondbase_lightning_talk/what/what.md

 # Or is it?

   * How do you make sure your 2nd database is set up?
+  * How do you make updates to your 2nd database?
   * How do you test code pointing to your 2nd database?
-  * How do you point your 2nd database to different environments?
+  * How do you migrate your 2nd database to other environments?
-  * How do you make updates to your 2nd database?